threft/threft.github.io/design-and-project.md

 ### Parser & Generators
 <img src="/images/parser_generator_large.png" alt="Parse and Generator" />
 The parser and generators are seperated.
 The parser checks and parses input files to the Threft Interface Definition Model (TIDM).
-The TIDM is then handed to a generator in the form of tidm-json.
-The generator then creates code.
+The TIDM is then marshalled to tidm-json, which is simply json following a specific structure.
+The parser executes the generator and sends the tidm-json on stdin.
+The generator creates code and writes files.
 A generator doesn't have to be written in Go because it is separated from the parser.
 Anyone can create a generator for any language in any language.

 ### Generated code and support libraries
 <img src="/images/code_libraries.png" alt="Generated code, Threft support library and Language standard library." />